NewcastleRSE/sweet-project-website/_sections/updates.md

-This page will provide updates on progress with the SWEET research programme.

-## Trial updates

-Data collection for our Feasibility study is now complete.

-A total of 59 women have been recruited to sub-study 1 investigating the acceptability and feasibility of delivering the SWEET support package across our 5 sites:

-- Gateshead Health NHS Foundation Trust
-- Great Western Hospitals NHS Foundation Trust
-- Imperial College Hospital Trust
-- Newcastle-upon-Tyne Hospitals NHS Foundation Trust
-- Oxford University Hospitals NHS Foundation Trust

-We have also recruited a total of 56 women to sub-study 2, testing the processes for collecting prescription encashment data.

-## Conferences and meetings
+## News and updates

+The SWEET Trial is open for recruitment with over 25 sites.

+We currently have 10 participants recruited to SWEET

+## Recent presentations

-The SWEET team have presented, or will be presenting, findings from the programme at the following conferences:
+The SWEET team have presented at the following recent conferences.
+Click here to see a list of all conferences we've been to.

 | <b>Year</b> | <b>Conference</b> | <b>Presentation Title</b>
 | 2024 | The UK Interdisciplinary of Breast Cancer Symposium (UKIBCS) | Developing and feasibility testing of an intervention to support women with adherence to adjuvant endocrine therapy and improve quality of life - the SWEET study |